VarunGorti/vgorti/content/posts/gto_explained_1.md

 2. I thought my opponent didn't have enough traps compared to theory, so I used a bigger size / bet with thinner value hands than the solver would.
 This allows me to force them into bluff-catching spots and thus win the whole pot in EV more often!

-**4. Let's make this far more complicated.
+**4. Let's make our sim just a bit more realistic.
 I'm going to give the player's equal ranges, more hands, and more bet sizing options.
 The river will still be a 10 SPR spot.**

-Okay, this starts to look a lot more intricate.
-But at its core the solution is a more sophisticated version of the simple Nash we come up with before.
+Okay, this starts to look a lot more complicated.
+But at its core the solution is just a more sophisticated version of the simple Nash we come up with before.
 The "nutted" hands often trap, expecting to face bets enough from other strong hands and force them into a bluff-catching spot after a check-raise.
 The non-nutted but still strong hands bet a size that forces the opponent to bluff catch with hands they beat.
 The mediocre hands check, hoping to get to showdown, with the plan to face a bluff-catching spot if they must.
 And the weakest hands either give up or choose bluff.
 The game tree is actually kind of sprawling here, but I'll just show you the first Player 2 node, and what Player 1's response looks like facing the smallest bet.

 ![toygame4_1](/images/gto_explained_1/toygame4_1.png)

 ![toygame4_2](/images/gto_explained_1/toygame4_2.png)

+Note there's also a big difference between being in position vs out of position.
+In position closes the action, so they don't need to be as worried about "protecting" their middling checking hands and also don't gain anything by trapping the nuts.
+This is actually a much more central poker concept than it seems, and we'll revisit this at some point.

 ---

 # What next?

 All this was pretty neat, but it's a little contrived.
-All the above examples use weird ranges and focus on river decisions only, and thus don't shed much light on what we should actually do in our real hands.
+The above examples use weird ranges and focus on river decisions only, and thus don't shed much light on what we should actually do in our real hands.
 Nevertheless, these concepts are so foundational that I think it was still worth spending some of our precious 25 hours of study time on, and I'll pivot to focusing on some more practical advice going forward.

 *Give a man a cookie, and you feed him for a session.
 Teach a man some poker, and maybe next time he'll provide the snacks!*